yorkbill/get-support/howtogetsupport.md

 # Getting support
 {: #getting-customer-support}

 If you experience problems with {{site.data.keyword.Bluemix}}, you have several options to get help with determining the cause of the problem and finding a solution.
-If you're logged in, you can go directly to the [Support center](https://{DomainName}/unifiedsupport/supportcenter) to review your offering topics and featured FAQs, open or manage a support case, or search community content.
+If you're logged in, you can go directly to the [Support center](https://{DomainName}/unifiedsupport/supportcenter) to review your product topics and featured FAQs, open or manage a support case, or search community content.
 {:shortdesc}

 All {{site.data.keyword.Bluemix_notm}} customers are provided with free technical support through the community and blogs.
 Go to [Asking a question](/docs/get-support?topic=get-support-getting-customer-support#asking-a-question) for more information.